-For it to be considered psychological incapacity, it must be shown that these acts are manifestations of a disordered personality which make the spouse completely unable to discharge the essential obligations of the marital state, not merely due to her youth, immaturity or sexual promiscuity.³
+For it to be considered psychological incapacity, it must be shown that these acts are manifestations of a disordered personality which make the spouse completely unable to discharge the essential obligations of the marital state, not merely due to her youth, immaturity or sexual promiscuity3.

 Lastly, ‘unhappiness’, by itself, is not a ground for legal separation.
 You have to identify what is causing your unhappiness and tailor your petition to ensure your situation covers any of the grounds under Art.
 55 of the Family Code.

-What are the Grounds for Your Petition to be Denied?
+What Are the Grounds for Your Petition To Be Denied?

 Your petition for legal separation shall be denied on the following grounds:

 - If you condoned the offense or act complained of or has consented to the commission of the offense.
-In one case4, the Supreme Court ruled that the act of the husband in persuading the wife to come home despite his belief that his wife committed adultery, the fact that the wife went with him and consented to be brought home and together they slept together as husband and wife – all these facts means a reconciliation between them took place and that there was a condonation of the wife by the husband.
+In one case4, the Supreme Court ruled that the act of the husband in persuading the wife to come home despite his belief that his wife committed adultery, the fact that the wife went with him and consented to be brought home and together they slept together as husband and wife – all these facts mean reconciliation between them took place and that there was a condonation of the wife by the husband.

 - You connive in the commission of the offense or act constituting the ground for legal separation.